-For decades, West Allis has always been known for its low-key bar scene, top notch pub fare and classic eateries like Kegel's Inn.
-But, the swifty developing neighborhood also happens to be an under-rated hot spot for finding deliciously different ethnic fare.
+For decades, West Allis has always been known for its bar scene, top-notch pub fare and classic eateries.
+But the swiftly developing neighborhood also happens to be an underrated hot spot for deliciously diverse fare.

 The tiny Mexican eatery serves up cheap favorites like tacos, tortas and enchiladas.
-They also serve all-day breakfast items including burritos and huevos rancheros.
-Try a slice of Mexican key lime ice cream pie for dessert.
-Our mouths are already watering.
+It also serves all-day breakfast items including burritos and huevos rancheros.
+Try a slice of Mexican Key Lime ice cream pie for dessert.

 Alphonso’s The Original

-Open since 2010, Alphonso's features a fairly wide variety of pizzas, along with a short list of toasted sandwiches, for carryout or delivery.
-Choose from cracker, New York style, super bee (with honey and red pepper flakes), herbie (double dough herbed) or evil knievel (scorpion pepper crust) topped with both traditional and a few more creative toppings.
+Open since 2010, Alphonso’s features a fairly wide variety of pizzas, along with a short list of toasted sandwiches.
 If you love garlic bread, try the decadent Fuel Injected Cheesy Garlic Bread which features garlic butter spread on top – as well as injected right into – the bread.

 Binary: Games, Food & Spirits

 Nerd out at Binary, West Allis' only geek-themed bar and grill.
 The walls are covered in memorabilia from the owner's personal collection.
 There are plenty of games to play while you eat and drink, including classic arcade games and card games like Cards Against Humanity.
 Standard bar fare, like nachos and tater tots, is served alongside vegan and vegetarian options.